-As well as guiding the dead, Anubis had an integral role in hoping Osiris judge those that came before him.
+As well as guiding the dead, Anubis had an integral role in helping Osiris judge those who came before him.
 Among his many roles was the highly ritualistic “weighing of the heart.”
 Ancient Egyptians believed that after their death, their heart would be weighed on a set of scales against “the feather of Ma’at.”
 “Ma’at” was the goddess of truth and justice.
 The results of this weighing would then be recorded by the ibis god Thoth.

 What are the Epithets of Anubis?

 Anubis had many “epithets” or titles that would be used instead of his name.
 These would be used in poetry, spells, and labels, as well as titles found underneath statues or paintings.
 Many of these epithets would be written in Hieroglyphics, so the different “phrases” would represent a symbol in the image alphabet.
-Below are just some of the Epithets attributed to Anubis over the years.

 - Neb-Ta-Djeser: Lord of the Sacred Land: “Lord of the Sacred Land” was the name given to Anubis for his role as the protector of the Necropolis, the land filled with pyramids and mausoleums.
 This is where the Great Pyramids still stand in Cairo.

-- Khenty-Imentu: Foremost of The Westerners: By “westerner”, the epithet refers to the necropolis being on the west bank of the Nile river.
+- Khenty-Imentu: Foremost of The Westerners: By “westerner,” the epithet refers to the necropolis being on the west bank of the Nile River.
 No cemeteries were allowed on the eastern bank, and “the westerners” was a term used synonymously with the dead.